mapachurro/OpenLease/README.md

 ![alt text](https://github.com/mapachurro/OpenLease/blob/master/Presentation%20Screen.png)

+¡¡¡NEW!!!

+NOW featuring a new branch -- ReactRemaster -- featuring a stripped-down, React-only version of the app, for greater deployability and ease of adaptation.

 # openLease
 A mobile-focused platform, written in Scala, to leverage the capabilities of OpenLaw's smart contracts and offer the ability to execute a real estate lease on the blockchain.